tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/includes/tf_passes.md

 ```
 -ops-to-preserve : Comma separated list of ops that should not be pruned regardless of reachability
 ```
+### `-tf-executor-island-coarsening`: Walks tf_executor::GraphOp and merges individual tf_executor::IslandOps.
+This pass performs whole graph analysis for a graph encapsulated into tf_executor::GraphOp.
+The analysis identifies all IslandOps within the graph which could be merged together.
+The goal is to merge as many islands as possible.
+Once analysis is completed, the pass merges all IslandOps in a single scan.
 ### `-tf-executor-to-functional-conversion`: Lifts tf_executor.island inner ops from a tf_executor.graph
 This pass converts tf_executor.graphs consisting of only tf_executor.islands and a tf_executor.fetch into a sea of nodes consisting of TensorFlow Dialect ops by